 v0.13 closed 8 P0 security issues in a single release.
 For context, OpenClaw's CVE-2026-25253 (CVSS 8.8, one-click RCE) was one P0 that dominated headlines for weeks.
 Hermes closed eight at once.

-Redaction ON by default.
 Agent output now redacts sensitive content automatically.
 You don't enable it.
 It's on.
 OpenClaw doesn't have equivalent output redaction.

-Discord role-allowlists are now guild-scoped.
 Previously, a CVSS 8.1 cross-guild DM bypass let users from one Discord server interact with agents in another.
 Closed.

-WhatsApp rejects strangers by default.
 New WhatsApp connections are blocked unless explicitly allowlisted.
-Compare to OpenClaw where 30,000+ instances were found exposed without authentication.
+Compare to OpenClaw where Bitsight identified more than 30,000 instances exposed without authentication between January 27 and February 8, 2026 (with ~63% flagged vulnerable).

 For the OpenClaw security risks analysis, our security risks deep dive covers the broader attack surface that both frameworks share.